SCOPE: Sequential Causal Optimization of Process Interventions: Methodology

 \subsubsection{Backward Induction.}

-We now explain how backward induction (theoretically) identifies the optimal sequential intervention policy.
-Following CI and PresPM literature, we begin with three standard assumptions: sequential ignorability, the stable unit treatment value assumption (SUTVA), and positivity\footnote{Sequential ignorability: given a prefix, there are no unmeasured confounders; SUTVA: units do not affect each other’s outcomes and treatments have well-defined versions; positivity: every treatment has a nonzero chance of occurring for all relevant prefixes.}.
-Under these assumptions, the optimal policy $\pi^{opt}$ is identifiable from observational data through backward induction, meaning it \textit{can}, in principle, be obtained (see \cite{schulte2014} for a detailed discussion on these assumptions and the identifiability).
+We now explain how backward induction (theoretically) identifies the optimal sequential intervention policy, adapted here to the business process context with DTR histories as prefixes with variable control-flow.
+Following DTR and PresPM literature, we begin with three standard assumptions: sequential ignorability, the stable unit treatment value assumption (SUTVA), and positivity.\footnote{Sequential ignorability: no unmeasured confounders given a prefix; SUTVA: intervening on a case does not affect another case’s outcome and interventions have well-defined versions; positivity: given a prefix, every feasible action has a nonzero chance of occurring historically.} Under these assumptions, the optimal policy $\pi^{opt}$ is identifiable from observational data through backward induction, meaning it \textit{can}, in principle, be obtained (see \cite{schulte2014} for a detailed discussion on these assumptions and the identifiability).

-Backward induction iterates through all decision points, starting from the last one ($K$).
-At $K$, we define the Q-function and value function as follows: If we then continue recursively, we define the $Q$-function and value function at decision point $k \in \{K-1, \ldots, 1 \}$ as Then, under a perfectly known Q-function, the optimal actions and policy are given by which concludes the backward induction.
+Backward induction iterates through all decision points, starting from the last one $K$, where we define the Q-function and value function as follows: If we then continue recursively, we define the $Q$-function and value function at decision point $k \in \{K-1, \ldots, 1 \}$ as Then, under a perfectly known Q-function, the optimal actions and policy are given by which concludes the backward induction.

-The value function can alternatively be expressed in a regret-based form as: with $V_{K+1} = y$.
-This formulation yields the same optimal policy.
+The value function can alternatively be expressed as: with $V_{K+1} = y$.
+This formulation, known as the \textit{regret-based} form, yields the same optimal policy.